Kaseiozz/thecnical-assestment/README.md

 ### Environment variables

 This project uses environment variables for all runtime configuration.
-You can find an example (and description) of all used environment variables in [`.envrc.dist`](./.envrc.dist).
+You can find an example of all used environment variables in [`.envrc.dist`](./.envrc.dist).

 ### Installing